Kernelised Normalising Flows: Experiments

 \subsection{Low-data regime}

 In certain applications, such as medical settings, data availability is often limited.
-Neural network-based flows typically suffer from parameter inefficiency, leading to challenges in generalisation within low-data regimes.
+Neural-network-based flows typically suffer from over-parameterisation, leading to challenges in generalisation within low-data regimes.
 To assess the generalisation capability of our model under such conditions, we trained our model using only 500 examples and evaluated its performance on the same benchmark datasets.
 To address the challenges of limited data, we opted to tie the learned auxiliary variables across layers in this setting.
 This approach helped mitigate parameter complexity whilst maintaining the benefits of utilising auxiliary points.

 As highlighted by \citet{meng2020gaussianization}, Glow and RealNVP struggled to generalise in low-data regimes, evidenced by increasing validation and test losses whilst the training losses decreased.
 To provide a stronger benchmark, we included the FFJORD model \citep{grathwohl2018ffjord}.
 FFJORD is a continuous normalising flow method with a full-form Jacobian and exhibits superior performance to Glow or RealNVP in density estimation and generation tasks.
+For our model, we used a kernelised version of RealNVP which is notably weaker than the Glow version.
+This also proves that kernelisation can make flow-based models more data-efficient.

 Table~\ref{low data regimes} presents the results, demonstrating that our method achieves superior generalisation.
 This may be attributed to the significantly lower number of parameters required compared to the continuous FFJORD method.